Virtuallified/IoT_Link_Nexus/README.md

 - `locales`: Contains JSON language files.
 - `middleware`: for error logging.
 - `webSocket`: webSocket server.

+### IoT_Device
+- micropython files to get temperature and humidity data.

 ## How to set Rules for Firebase